djm916/spartan/README.md

 To build the project, the following dependencies must first be installed on your development machine:

 * Java SDK version 22 or higher
-* A C environment (e.g., MSYS2) including a compiler and "make"
+* A C environment (e.g., MSYS2) including a C99 compiler and the "make" utility
 * Ant
 * JUnit

-This project uses the Ant build system for Java.
-To build on your system, you will need to modify the build.xml file in the root directory such that the project's "classpath" property includes the full paths to all required Java .jar dependencies.
+To build on your system, you will need to modify:

+* build.xml, such that the project's "classpath" property includes the full paths to all required Java .jar dependencies.
+* native/Makefile, such that the JDK_INC and JDK_INC_WIN32 refer to Java's JNI include files directory

 To compile the project use: